 Softened water replaces the excess calcium and magnesium ions with salt after going through the softening process.
 While magnesium ions can interfere with soaps and detergents, sodium will not.
 Penn State University has noted that water softening has been used in homes for over 65 years and works to extend the life of appliances and reduce cleaning time.

 You may need a water softener if you notice cloudiness in tap water, hard water stains, or issues with your appliances.
-You can get your water tested by our team at Advantage Water Conditioning offers hassle-free water testing.
+You can test your water yourself, or our team at Advantage Water Conditioning offers hassle-free water testing.